MediaRon/launch-with-words/readme.txt

 = Is Launch With Words Free? =

 Of course.
-You can <a href="https://bridgetwillard.com/launch-with-words/">download a free Content Pack</a> to get you started.
-Additional (premium) Content Packs will be available soon.
+You can <a href="https://bridgetwillard.com/downloads/launch-with-words-starter-content-pack/">download the free Starter Content Pack</a> with ehte blog prompts. to get you started.
+Additional (premium) Content Packs will be available soon on bridgetwillard.com.

 == Screenshots ==